 To include iOS-specific media, under the Image uploader, select Add iOS-specific media +.

 Upload your media file or select URL to enter the media link.

 If you customize the URL with a custom property that references user-specific content, to specify fallback media that displays if a user does not have a value for the referenced property, select Media URL fallback.
 Upload the fallback media or select URL to enter the fallback media link.

-Select to expand the Android options section.
-Then upload or enter the desired content:
+To expand the Amazon, Android & Huawei options section, select the down arrow and then upload or enter the desired content:

 - Large icon – Upload the icon image or select URL to enter the icon image link.

 - Extended title – Enter the title that displays in extended view.

 - Extended body – Enter the notification content that displays in extended view.